 I’m a self-taught makeup artist with years of industry experience.
 I’ve had many clients ask me if they can remove their eyelash extensions themselves.
 If you wondering how to remove eyelash extensions safely you’ve come to the right place.
 And while I usually recommend seeing your lash tech for proper lash removal, sometimes you just want those extensions off now!

 I’m here to give you a step-by-step tutorial on how to safely remove your eyelash extensions at home and what you’ll need to get the job done.

-By the end of this guide, you will understand:
+By the end of this guide, you’ll know how to:

-- The risks of removing lash extensions at home
+- Risks of removing lash extensions at home

 How to remove eyelash extensions